-PRF Newsletter April 2019
+PRF Newsletter May 2019

 How Horses Can Help

 The classes are offered at nearby Jewel View Farm.
-Ellen Downey, the founder of the Youthdale riding program, is a registered social worker.
+Ellen Downey, founder of the Youthdale riding program, is a registered social worker.
 Her team of horses is trained to be attuned to the needs of vulnerable youth.

 “Thank you so much for providing this special and amazing opportunity!
 I feel really grateful to be given the opportunity to learn how to ride horses and hangout with some awesome people.
 I will never forget this.
 Thanks to everyone.”